Saba Mubarak: Personal life

 Mubarak was born to a Jordanian father (Ahmed Mubarak) and a Palestinian mother (Hanan Al-Agha).
 She has one sister, Aya Wuhoush.
 She got her bachelor's degree from Yarmouk University in Irbid in 2001.
 She is a fan of sports and nature.
 She spends time in the gym, as well as jogging or walking outside in nature.
 She also loves swimming and kickboxing.

-Her first marriage to the late Tunisian director Chawki Mejri ended with divorce, and she has a son called Ammar since 2004.
+Her first marriage to the late Tunisian director Chawki Mejri ended with divorce, and she has a son called Ammar born in 2004.

 Mubarak is a Muslim, but she played a Christian woman in the Egyptian film The Monk.